 Like many plants, the mimosa have seed pods.
 The seed will need to be removed from the pod before planting (note: For some commerically available seed packets, this has already been done).
 In the case of the sensitive plant, each individual seed is in a separate pod.
 The pods can be easily be opened much like that of a peanut shell.
 Squeezing the ridged edge of the pod on opposite sides with your thumb and index finger will open the pod and the seed will fall out.
 Do this over a bowl so that you don't lose any seeds.

-The next step is to lightly nick the seed with a sharp knife or razor blade.
+The next step is to lightly nick the seed with a razor blade in the process of scarification.
 This allows water to penetrate the seed and start the germination process.
 Only a shallow cut is needed.
 A too deep of cut may end up damaging the seed.

 Now you're ready to plant.
 Medium to large sized flower pots filled with a general purpose house plant potting soil usually works well.
 Ensure that the pots have good drainage.
 Water the soil in the flower pot evenly until it starts to come out of the bottom.
 Remove or break up any large chunks of soil on the surface.
 Now take your seed and lightly press it into the soil.
-The planting depth should not be more than 2 or 3 millimeters deep.
+The planting depth should be about 5 millimeters.
 Several seeds can be planted in each pot, with a spacing between them of about 8 centimeters.

 Place the pot on a south facing window sill or under high output grow lights if you are starting the seeds indoors.